 John’s heart-breaking story is more relatable than ever with Covid-19 affecting so many lives in the past year.
 Every patient needs someone they know or love to be alongside them.

 John’s Campaign tries to give people a voice – to share information, experiences or enthusiasm.
-Nursing Manager, Maggie Candy recently published an article on the Johns Campaign’s website, which you can read here.
-Maggie explains that all families should have a positive experience provided by friendly compassionate staff when it comes to all stages of care.
-Maggie understands that it is hugely impactful when staff is fully engaged with the family’s needs and desires for their loved one’s care as a nursing consultant at Cavendish homecare.
+Nursing Manager, Maggie Candy, published an article in 2021 on the Johns Campaign’s website.
+In this article, she explains that all families should have a positive experience.
+This positive experience should be provided by friendly, compassionate staff during all stages of care.
+As a nursing consultant at Cavendish Homecare, Maggie understands something important.
+She knows it is hugely impactful when staff is fully engaged with the family’s needs and desires for their loved one’s care.